eric-s-raymond/aicodeguide/README.md

 - Do not ask everything in one prompt.
-Only prompting "hey, building me an app to for my pet store" doesn't help a software engineer and much less an AI :-) Understand your project, brainstorm first with an LLM, create a PRD (requirements), make a plan and split them in tasks.
+Only prompting "hey, building me an app to for my pet store" doesn't help a software engineer and much less an AI :-) Understand your project, brainstorm first with an LLM, create a PRD (Product Requirements Document), make a plan and split them in tasks.
+You'll find bellow a recipe on how to use ChatGPT to create one for you.
 - Give it details.
 If you know what you want, say it.
 If you know which programming language you want, which tech stack, what type of audience, add it to your prompt.
-- Create a PRD first.
-Check the session above about it, it makes a world of difference.
 - Break you project into tasks and subtasks.
 - Try different models for different goals.
 - Try different models to confirm and validate output of other models.
-- LLMs are "yes machines", so be critic.
+- LLMs are "yes machines", so apply critical thinking.

 Here is a method/procedure/strategy/workflow that generally works well: